 Section 12.1 (1) of The Act places responsibility on the Clerk to have regard to the needs of the electors and candidates with disabilities.
 Accessible Customer Service Standards must be followed when conducting municipal elections.
 Section 12.1 (2) of The Act requires that the Clerk shall prepare a plan regarding the identification, removal and prevention of barriers that affect electors and candidates with disabilities and shall make the plan available to the public before voting day in a regular election.
-Section 12.1 (3) of The Act requires that within ninety (90) days of voting day the Clerk who is responsible for conducting the election shall prepare a report regarding the identification, removal and prevention of barriers that affect electors and candidates with disabilities and shall make the report available to the public.
+Section 12.1 (3) of The Act requires that within ninety (90) days of voting day the Clerk who is responsible for conducting the election shall prepare a report regarding the identification, removal and prevention of barriers that affect electors of barriers that affect electors shall prepare a report regarding the identification, removal and prevention of barriers that affect electors and candidates with disabilities and shall make the report available to the public.
 Section 45 (2) states that in establishing the locations of voting places, the clerk shall ensure that each voting place is accessible to electors with disabilities.